Australian and New Zealand Childhood Arthritis Risk factor Identification Study (ANZ CLARITY)

 Navid Adib

 Navid is a paediatrician specialising in rheumatology and has been practising at The Wesley Hospital since 2006.
-Navid's areas of interests include paediatric rheumatology, musculoskeletal and inflammatory disorders, juvenile arthritis, juvenile dermatomyositis, lupus and morphea.
-Navid is passionate about providing health care to the children in regional and outback Australia and frequently travels to provide clinics near their home.
+Navid's areas of interest include paediatric rheumatology, musculoskeletal and inflammatory disorders, juvenile arthritis, juvenile dermatomyositis, lupus and morphea.
+Navid is passionate about providing health care to children in regional and outback Australia and frequently travels to provide clinics near their homes.

 Pavla Walsh